Let’s Teach Poetry to Children

 I own all of the poetry books below and often give these books as gifts to teach poetry to family and friends.
 We have a nightly tradition (time permitting) where each child picks a poem for mom to read.
-My children have enjoyed all of the poetry for children that I list here.
+My children have enjoyed all of the poetry for children – listed below:

 An Introduction to Poetry for children with CD